nuinn/personal-project/README.md

-# The Bridge RAMP-UP Project combining HTML5 and CSS3 - by Marc Dilley.
+# The Bridge RAMP-UP Project
+# Combining HTML5 and CSS3
+# Marc Dilley.

 <h3 align="center">A Personal Website</h3>

 <p align="center">For this project, I decided to create a mock-up of a website which advertises my services as a web developer in the form of a brand.</p>

-## Goals of this project
+## Project Goals

 <ol>
-  <li>To learn and put into practice various elements of HTML that might typically be used in a website of this nature.
+  <li>To employ a variety of HTML elements that might typically be used in a website of this nature.
   <li>To style these elements in a way that is attractive, modern and professional—in the process causing me to research a variety of methods to achieve said goal.
   <li>To showcase my abilities as a web designer in order to comply with the aim of creating a brand that might attract clients.
 </ol>